Dronakurl/injectme.nvim/README.md

 1. Open the file injections files by `:TSEditQueryUser injections markdown`, for example
 1. Put your queries there and do not forget the `;extends` comment on top, when you want to keep the standard queries provided by nvim-treesitter

-💡 Another reason: I wanted to try neovim plugin after watching this [YouTube video](https://www.youtube.com/watch?v=n4Lp4cV8YR0).
+💡 Another reason: I was inspired to make a plugin by this [YouTube video about plugin development](https://www.youtube.com/watch?v=n4Lp4cV8YR0).

 ## Contribution
 All contributions are welcome!
 - In particular, please submit useful injections in the file [preset_injections.lua](lua/injectme/preset_injections.lua).
 - If you don't change injections, all your custom injections are read from your `queries` folders in your runtime as well and can be toggled.
-New injections are only included in the above settings file after it was deleted first (with `InjectmeReset`).
+New injections are only included in the above settings file after it was deleted first (with `InjectmeLeave`).